18F/development-guide/pages/code-review.md

 - Talk offline if there is too much back and forth.
 Post a follow-up comment summarizing the discussion.
 - Praise team members when they create exemplary work or suggestions.
+- Code reviews require intense concentration, don't forget to factor this in with level of effort estimates.
+- Maintaining a well-organized code base requires strict discipline from all team members and will take time and effort to establish; be patient!

 ### For code submitters